 Underground Ceramic Museum – Güray Museum

 Another impressive place to see in Cappadocia is the Güray Museum, which is the first and only underground ceramic museum in the world.
 Here, you’ll be able to see the works of famous ceramic artists, as well as small artifacts from the region.
 The museum also showcases ceramic and pottery work from the Romans, Byzantines, Seljuks, and Ottomans.
 There’s also an area where you can watch artists at work making pottery.
-The entrance to the museum is 5 TL.
 Click here for the location.
+Number 4 on the map.

 The Özkonak Underground City is also in Avanos.
 We’ll describe it in detail in the following section.